María del Refugio García

-María del Refugio García (ca. 1898 – 1970) is an important figure in the early struggle for women's rights in Mexico.
+María del Refugio García (1889 – 1973) is an important figure in the early struggle for women's rights in Mexico.

 Early life

-García was born in lake region of Uruapan in Mexico.
-Her father was a village doctor.
+García was born in lake region of Uruapan in Mexico, where her father was a village doctor.
 She made her first speech to the country people when she was a girl, described as still wearing short skirts and braids down her back.
 She urged her audience to defend themselves against the tyranny of the dictator, President Díaz.
 Her reputation as a radical speaker became well known.

 Politics

 At the first Mexican congress held in Mexico City in 1934, García endorsed Marxist thinking that prostitution was caused by poverty and would never be eradicated while a capitalist system prevailed.
 She called for grassroots campaigning to ameliorate the conditions of poverty in which people lived and to educate women.
 García believed that self-respect could only be gained through equal pay for equal work and that women would not need to turn to prostitution if they had access to cheaper food, state housing, child care facilities, free school, textbooks, and school meals.
 García regularly contributed to Machete, the journal of the Mexican Communist Party.
 In 1935 she was a cofounder of the Sole Front for Women’s Rights.
 She worked with radical groups for women’s suffrage and the right to stand for office – they called for amendments to the civil code that would allow women equal political rights.
 They also argued for the agrarian code to be modified to allow women the right to apply for government land grants.
 She also addressed worker’s rights, calling for all women to be allowed maternity rights, for indigenous women to be encouraged to take their place in society and politics, and for unemployed women to be helped by establishing work center.
 At its height, the Sole Front had a membership of 50,000 women, taking in over 800 women’s groups.